 To this day, Mel plants her musical roots in those catalytic moments at Wes-- the crowded living rooms and packed staircases, the 3AM jam sessions in the practice studios, the nights she snuck into the chapel to sing herself holy-- those days that taught her how to be fearless.

 Mel and Charles can now be spotted most frequently somewhere around Exit 4 of the NJ Turnpike, leading their double life between Philadelphia and New York City.
-Mel is currently the Community Organizing Director at Girls Rock Philly, where she works to amplify the voices of girls, trans and gender non-conforming youth through the radical process of unapologetic sound-making.
+Mel is the Community Organizing Director at Girls Rock Philly, where she works to amplify the voices of girls, trans and gender non-conforming youth through the radical process of unapologetic sound-making.
 She has been a teaching artist for Spiral Q, Play On, Philly, and ArtWell.
 She composes and performs for film, theater, dance, poetry and epic neighborhood parades.
 Her work has been debuted at the SXSW Film Festival, Poetic License Theater Festival, Source Festival, Fringe Festival, NY Indie Theatre Film Festival and the BAM "Puppets on Film" Festival.
-Mel and Charles travel regionally and nationally as musical support for various ensembles and projects.
+Mel and Charles travel regionally and along the East Coast as musical support for various ensembles and projects.

 When Mel and Charles need a healthy break from one another,